ephillipe/okd-hetzner/README.md

 ## Architecture

-The deployment defaults to a 5 node cluster with 2 load balancers:
+The deployment defaults to a 5 node cluster with 1 load balancer:

 - 3x Master servers (CX41)
 - 2x Worker servers (CPX41)
 - 1x Load balancer server (CPX11)
-  - Running HAProxy
+  - Runs HAProxy
   - Also acts as 'lighthouse' for Wireguard cluster
 - 1x Bootstrap server (CX41)
   - Deleted after cluster is bootstrapped

+Highlights:
+- Fedora CoreOS image created with Packer.
+- Wireguard cluster with overlay mesh network CIDR of 10.0.0.0/16 created with wesher.
+  - Does not use Hetzner's private network.
+- Serves ignition files through Cloudflare tunnels.
+  - Does not create a server with the sole purpose of serving these files.
+- DNS records through Cloudflare.
+- Configures Hetzner's cloud volumes driver.

 ## Usage